 An application running under the master render library of OpenGL Multipipe communicates its OpenGL commands to slave render server processes.
-Each slave process translates the OpenGL wire protocol stream into OpenGL commands that are executed on the application's behalf.
+Each slave process parses the OpenGL command stream and executes the commands on the application's behalf.
 For each rendering application thread of execution, one slave process exists for each screen of the display.